JAS Worldwide

 About JAS

 JAS, a global leader in logistics and supply chain solutions, was founded in Milan, Italy, in 1978.
-Headquartered in Atlanta, Georgia, and supported by 7,000+ team members in more than 100 countries, JAS focuses on creating solutions that are innovative, sustainable, and tailored to customer needs.
-As a privately owned company, JAS is committed to creating opportunities for communities, customers, and colleagues to thrive.
+Headquartered in Atlanta, Georgia, USA, and supported by 7,000+ team members in more than 100 countries, it builds innovative and sustainable solutions that focus on customer needs and a better future for all.
+At the heart of JAS's success is its people, who deliver customer value.
+As one of the largest and fastest-growing privately-owned logistics companies, JAS is committed to creating opportunities for our communities, customers, and colleagues to thrive.
+Together.

 Our Sites use cookies for analytics purposes.
 For more information about the cookies we use on our Sites or how you can disable them, please see our Cookie Policy.